kdeldycke/awesome-falsehood/.github/contributing.md

 ### Libraries

-Programming libraries or modules are good candidates too, if they solve or reduce the complexities pointed to by the *falsehood* articles above.
+Programming libraries or modules are good candidates too, if they solve or reduce the complexities pointed to by *falsehood* articles above.

 That way we can put back tables in place. `┬─┬ ノ( ゜-゜ノ)`